jonyeezs/extract-module-exports/README.md

 Extracts the export objects of a [NodeJS module][module].

-This will provide you a list of the properties' name available when you [import a module][require].
+This will provide you a list of the properties available when you [import a module][require].

 > COMING SOON